Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr Ansar Khan is an Assistant Professor of Geography at Lalbaba College, Howrah, India.
-His research incorporates simulation and numerical modeling of tropical climatic events including urban climate and microclimatic variation using the state-of-the art Weather Research and Forecasting (WRF) model and Regional Climate Model (RegCM).
-He has expertise in handling data and implementing models in many software platforms like R, MATLAB, FORTRAN, NCL, C++ etc. He has published several books and more than 69 research articles at various reputed national and international level of publication.
-His research contribution has been recognized by some leading researchers in the domain of urban climate research.
+Ansar Khan, Assistant Professor of Geography, Lalbaba College.
+His research incorporates simulation and numerical modeling of global climatic events including urban climate and microclimatic variation using the state-of-the art Weather Research and Forecasting model and Regional Climate Model.
+He has published several books and more than 69 research articles at various reputed national and international level of publication.

 Assistant Professor of Geography, Lalbaba College, Howrah, India

 Dr Soumendu Chatterjee is a Professor and Chair of the Department of Geography at Presidency University, Kolkata, India.
 His research is largely involved in climate change through Numerical Weather Prediction (NWP) modeling in the context of the dynamic nature of the terrestrial & atmospheric phenomena, bio-physical systems and human adaptations.
 He worked as a member for the Commission on Hazard and Risk of International Geographical Union (IGU).
 He has published 7 books and about 120 research papers in many national and international publication of repute.